gonzalo123/plato_AI/README.md

 specific document.
 For this experiment, I've chosen Plato's 'Apology of Socrates.'
 My goal is to develop an expert on this text, allowing me to pose questions and receive insightful responses.
 Let's dive in.

 First of all I need a LLaMA3 model locally on my computer (MBP M2 24GB).
-To do that we can use [Ollama] (https://ollama.com/).
+To do that we can use [Ollama](https://ollama.com/).
 It's pretty straightforward to do that on Mac.
 Just follow the instructions, do

 > brew install ollama